egarris/web-dev-2022/README.md

 ## Usage

 We will be doing live demos and pushing changes from our respective workshop and remote repository.
 As such, it is recommended to sandbox your own modification and exploration in a separate branch to keep the merge strategy straightforward.
 For instance, if you want to follow along with the `react-hooks` demo, make a branch first.
-At the end of the workshop, switch `main`, and run `pull-repos`.
+At the end of the workshop, switch to `main`, and run `pull-repos`.

 ## Who we are